HOW TO APPLY

 Bachelor's degree students:

-- Bachelor's degree average score at exams ranked in the "top 10-15%"
+- Bachelor's degree average score at exams ranked in the "top 10-15%".
+At least 3rd year at the time of the application.

 Master's degree students: